pradalma/install-ferret-notes/README.md

 for unix systems

+Hi Niklas

+Ferret is now up and running.
+I did not pay close enough attention so I missed that for bash, one has to source in bashrc the /usr/local/ferret_path.sh not the /usr/local/ferret_paths file, even if it has been modified to have the export commands instead of the setenv.

+Just thought I would share this detail of the install and customization of the paths...

 Installing Ferret (NOAA) onto Ubuntu

 Ferret is an application produced by the NOAA .
 It is an interactive computer visualization and analysis environment used by Geographers and the like.
 This is how I installed it onto Ubuntu 10+ and my notes from following their install guide.